G-Research/dgraph-lanl-csr/README.md

 This project helps to load the ["Comprehensive, Multi-Source Cyber-Security Events"](https://csr.lanl.gov/data/cyber1/) dataset published by [Advanced Research in Cyber Systems](https://csr.lanl.gov/) into a [Dgraph cluster](https://dgraph.io/docs/get-started#dgraph).

+A detailed introduction into the Spark code that performs the pre-processing can be found in [SPARK.md](SPARK.md).

-This comprises the following steps:
+The pre-processing comprises the following steps:

 - [Download dataset](#download-dataset)
 - [Transform the dataset into RDF](#transform-the-dataset-into-rdf)